B2C marketers have to work harder than ever to personalize and customize email marketing campaigns.

 - …and more

-This requires you to have a high level of technological sophistication, including identity resolution that allows you to track your buyers across different channels, devices, and platforms.
+This requires you to have a high level of technological sophistication, including user resolution that allows you to track your buyers across different channels, devices, and platforms.
 If you don’t know that the same person clicked on an Instagram ad for one product before buying a different product on your site, you’re missing significant buying signals.
 Each customer interaction offers you an opportunity to customize your marketing content.
 Only with the right customer data can you actually execute dynamic content campaigns.

 Ideal campaigns for dynamic content